Brian-Gaffney/YouTube-video-length-Chrome-extension/README.md

-		Attach differently if the link only contains an image Attach like youtube.com, small white text in the bottom right Possibly percentage based font size with max and min If the <a> tag contains nothing
+		Attach differently if the link only contains an image Attach like youtube.com, small white text in the bottom right Possibly percentage based font size with max and min Might need to do it with an :after on the img
+				Too hard to do relative positioning
+		If the <a> tag contains nothing
 		If the <a> tag contains a string deeply nested then attach near that level

 	Show on embedded videos

 	Show more than just duration
 		Rating - statistics.likeCount